afair/email_address/README.md

 **Standard**: Follows the RFC specifications for email addresses.
 This keeps the "Bad Parts" as described later.

-  * Local parts are kept without editing.
+  * More characters available in local part, any order (except for consecutive "..")
+  * Double-Quoted local part for an extended character set
-  * Domain names are converted to lower case.
-  * International Domain Names (IDN) converted to punycode.
+  * Domain names are normalized (lower-case, punycode for International Domain Names (IDN).

-**Normal**: Email Address is converted the the configured format.
-This format is what should be used to identify the account.
-This is the format supported by the email service provider.
+**Relaxed**: A relaxed Standard format.
+Essentially Standard form without the the Quoted extension, and a few less dangerous characers.

 **Canonical**: Used to uniquely identify the mailbox.
-Useful for locating a user who forgets registering with a tag or with a "Bad part" in the email address.
+Useful for locating a user who forget registering with a tag or with a "Bad part" in the email address.

   * Based on the Conventional form.